No budget? Unrealistic budget? How to begin when the page is blank.

 Here's the marketing budget formula in four basic steps.

 The objective, of course, is to use this budget wisely and effectively.
 You can't simply increase your budget - you need to have a plan that incorporates high ROI activities, otherwise, you will just throw more money away faster (and that's no fun at all).

 And at the opposite end, a lot of practices have a wholly inadequate marketing budget, which universally produces zero results.
 No fun either.

 On that note, a good analogy for you to consider is the thrust level it takes an aircraft to get off the ground.
 It turns out planes and helicopters need twice as much thrust to get into the air as stay there.
 Just a tad too little power, and the pilot drives right off the edge of the runway and into the rocks below.

 If you are spending a few hundred dollars here and there (little league sponsorships, trinkets, mugs, whatever the latest sales guy sold you and the like) your plane (practice) will never get airborne, and you'll face similar consequences.

-A solid planning and budget process considers a number of variables which we’ve described in other articles for your reference.
-If you have not already done so, check-out this popular article from our library with a more detailed Budgeting Worksheet and example to follow:
+A solid planning and budget process considers a number of variables that we've described in other articles for your reference.
+If you have not already done so, check out this popular article from our library with a more detailed Budgeting Worksheet and example to follow: